Blind Pension

 €154

-If you are under age 66 and you satisfy the relevant conditions, you may also qualify for:
+If you are aged under 66 and you meet the relevant conditions, you may also qualify for:

-If an increase is payable for a qualified spouse, civil partner or cohabitant or qualified children with your Blind Pension, an increase is also payable on the schemes listed above.
+If you get an increase for a qualified adult or an increase for a qualified child with your Blind Pension, you can also get an increase on the payments listed above.

 Partial Capacity Benefit

-Partial Capacity Benefit is not taken into account in the means test for Blind Pension but your earnings are taken into account and may affect the amount of Blind Pension paid.
+If you were getting Illness Benefit and transferred to Partial Capacity Benefit (PCB), your PCB is not taken into account in the means test for Blind Pension.
+However, your earnings from employment are taken into account and may affect the amount of Blind Pension you get.

 When to apply for Blind Pension

-If you are under 18 and you are blind or have a serious visual impairment, you should make your claim 3 months before your 18th birthday.
+If you are under 18 and you are blind or have low vision, you should apply for Blind Pension 3 months before your 18th birthday.

-You can't get Blind Pension if you are under 18, however, you may qualify for Disability Allowance if you are 16 or over.
+While you can't get Blind Pension until you are 18, you may qualify for Disability Allowance if you are 16 or over.

 How to apply for Blind Pension